Table of Contents

 - Aggression was the most commonly reported undesirable behavior.
 Other reported bad behaviors were running away, fighting, and over-excitability.

-- The risk of death due to bad behavior was higher with male female dogs, crossbred vs. purebred dogs, neutered vs. intact dogs, and small breed vs. large breed dogs.
+- The risk of death due to bad behavior was higher with male dogs, crossbred vs. purebred dogs, neutered vs. intact dogs, and small breed vs. large breed dogs.

 - Only 13% of pet parents with misbehaving dogs sought advice from their veterinarian on correcting the bad behavior.